colinriche/flutter-webrtc-demo/HOW_TO_RUN.md

    - Grant camera/microphone permissions when prompted

 use 2 phones
+or flutter run -d chrome
+to run in the browser

 ## Troubleshooting
 - If connection fails, check Windows Firewall allows port 3000